wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-wvd-application-management/includes/2-what-is-msix.md

  - Sign with a certificate(.pfx)
  - Specify a .cer file.
 This does not sign the package but matches the subject of the certificate that will be used for signing.

 4. Detail the package information.
-The MSIX package tool will attempt to auto-fill information about the app based on the installer that is used to be transformed.
+The MSIX package tool will attempt to autofill information about the app based on the installer that is used to be transformed.
 You can customize the input with your own values as needed.

 5. Run installation.
 The tool starts to monitor the installation phase and capture all installation options.
 If the installer requires restart, you can restart the computer and continue the process of conversion.